Vietnamese cashew industry 2026: expanding markets, elevating deep processing

-The cashew industry has entered 2026 with positive growth momentum, aiming to deepen processing, diversify markets, and strengthen its sustainable billion-dollar position.
+Vietnamese cashew industry has entered in the year of 2026 with positive growth momentum.
+Specifically, it aims to deepen processing, diversify markets, and strengthen its sustainable billion-dollar position.

-The average export price reached USD 6,841 per ton, edging up slightly compared to both December 2025 and the same period last year.
+The average price of Vietnamese cashew exports reached USD 6,841 per ton.
+It edged up slightly compared to both December 2025 and the same period last year.
 The United States and China continued to be the two largest markets, accounting for nearly 37.5% of total export volume.
-Notably, exports to key markets such as the United States, China, Germany, Canada, the United Kingdom, Thailand, and Japan recorded double-digit growth year-on-year.
+Notably, exports to key markets recorded double-digit growth year-on-year.

-A notable shift occurred as China, for the first time, became the largest market for Vietnamese cashews, with export turnover reaching USD 1.115 billion.
+A notable shift occurred as China, for the first time, became the largest market for Vietnamese cashews.
+Accordingly, the export turnover reached USD 1.115 billion.
 The United States ranked second with USD 975 million, followed by the Netherlands with USD 495 million.

-According to the Vietnam Cashew Association (VINACAS), exports to China surged due to economic recovery, rising demand for health-oriented foods, and Vietnamese enterprises’ improved ability to meet stricter requirements on quality and traceability.
+According to the Vietnam Cashew Association (VINACAS), exports to China surged due to economic recovery and rising demand for health-oriented foods.
+The increase also reflects Vietnamese enterprises’ improved ability to meet stricter requirements on quality and traceability.

 Meanwhile, the United States—Vietnam’s largest cashew market for more than a decade—continues to play a pivotal role.
-Although reciprocal tariffs previously created certain pressures, positive signals have emerged in 2026 as raw cashew kernels are now included in the group exempted from reciprocal tariffs, meaning a 0% import duty into the U.S. This is considered a major boost for revenue recovery in this market.
+Although reciprocal tariffs previously created certain pressures, positive signals have emerged in 2026.
+Raw cashew kernels are now included in the group exempted from reciprocal tariffs.
+As a result, they are subject to a 0% import duty into the United States.
+This is considered a major boost for revenue recovery in this market.

-Among major nuts, cashews are priced about 5% lower than walnuts, almonds, or pistachios.
+Among major nuts, cashews have prices about 5% lower than walnuts, almonds, or pistachios.
 This price competitiveness, amid tightened consumer spending, could help boost demand in the United States and other markets.

 Beyond export figures lies the long-standing challenge of raw material supply.
 Currently, more than 50% of Vietnam’s imported raw cashews come from Africa.
-At the same time, major producing countries such as Ivory Coast are adjusting policies to limit raw cashew exports in order to develop domestic processing industries.
+At the same time, major producing countries such as Ivory Coast are adjusting policies to limit raw cashew exports.
+This move aims to promote the development of their domestic processing industries.

 The challenge is therefore not only the risk of raw material shortages but also direct competition.
 Processed products from Africa exported to the U.S. and Europe enjoy advantages in geographical proximity and lower logistics costs.

-However, according to VINACAS, global raw cashew supply for the 2025–2026 crop year is forecast to exceed 5.5 million tons, up about 3% from the previous season.
-Supply is not lacking; rather, the issue lies in enterprises’ strategies and adaptability.
+However, according to the Vietnam Cashew Association (VINACAS), global raw cashew supply for the 2025–2026 crop year is forecast to exceed 5.5 million tons.
+This represents an increase of about 3% compared to the previous season.
+Supply is not lacking.
+Rather, the issue lies in enterprises’ strategies and adaptability.

-One strategy adopted by several companies is investing in factories directly in Africa to secure raw materials.
-Mr. Vũ Thái Sơn, Chairman of the Board of Directors of Long Sơn Joint Stock Company, noted that by opening a factory in Ivory Coast, the company can purchase raw cashews at around USD 900 per ton—significantly lower than the USD 1,400 per ton cost of importing directly to Vietnam.
+One strategy adopted by several Vietnamese companies is investing in factories directly in Africa to secure raw materials.
+Mr. Vũ Thái Sơn is the Chairman of the Board of Directors of Long Sơn Joint Stock Company.
+He noted that by opening a factory in Ivory Coast, the company can purchase raw cashews at around USD 900 per ton.
+This price level is significantly lower than the USD 1,400 per ton cost of importing directly to Vietnam.
 This cost advantage enhances the competitiveness of exported cashew kernels.

-Conversely, many enterprises are also developing domestic raw material zones and signing off-take agreements with cashew-growing cooperatives to ensure stable supply while sharing benefits with farmers.
-Mr. Phạm Ngọc Thành, Deputy General Director of Hà Mỵ Joint Stock Company, said the company has proactively built local raw material zones through such agreements.
+Conversely, many enterprises are developing domestic raw material zones and signing off-take agreements with cashew-growing cooperatives to ensure a stable supply.
+At the same time, these arrangements help share benefits more equitably with farmers.
+Mr. Phạm Ngọc Thành is the Deputy General Director of Hà Mỵ Joint Stock Company.
+He said the company has proactively built local raw material zones through such agreements.

 This approach not only stabilizes supply but also demonstrates corporate responsibility in supporting sustainable local development.
 At the same time, the company is investing in technology and targeting deep processing rather than focusing solely on traditional roasted salted cashews.

 According to Mr. Thành, limiting production to roasted salted cashews—even with minor variations—creates little differentiation among manufacturers.
-In contrast, cashews can serve as raw materials for high-value product lines such as cashew milk, cashew butter, plant-based nutrition products for vegetarians and dieters, and functional food combinations.
+In contrast, cashews can serve as raw materials for high-value product lines such as cashew milk and cashew butter.
+They are also used in plant-based nutrition products for vegetarians and dieters, as well as in various functional food combinations.

 By mastering technology and building a diverse product ecosystem, the cashew industry can reduce dependence on a few product lines and mitigate the risk of the “bumper crop – price slump” cycle.
 More importantly, production thinking must shift from “selling what we have” to “selling what the market needs.”